Blue Night Network: Fares

 Normal TTC fares apply on the Blue Night Network.
 Passengers can transfer to or from regular-service routes as usual.
 Additionally, the TTC's Presto day ticket is valid until 2:59 a.m. on the day following the ticket's first use, rather than expiring at midnight.

 Routes

 Blue Night routes operate with frequencies of every 30 minutes or better.
 Blue Night routes are distinguished from regular routes by numbers in the 300 series.
 Numbering on these routes can correspond to a day route, such as 301 Queen being Blue Night for 501 Queen.
 Routings are often combinations of multiple-day routes or slight alterations to their corresponding day route.

 Most routes are operated by TTC's fleet of low-floor buses, where applicable, making them fully accessible for handicapped and wheelchair users.
-Four routes operate with streetcars: the 301 Queen, the 304 King, the 306 Carlton, and the 310 Spadina.
+Seven routes operate with streetcars: the 301 Queen, the 303 Kingston Rd, the 304 King, the 305 Dundas, the 306 Carlton, the 310 Spadina, and the 312 St. Clair.
 As of January 2020, all of these routes are operated with accessible Flexity Outlook streetcars.